John Bullock (American football): Professional career

+Tampa Bay Buccaneers

-After going undrafted in the 2025 NFL Draft, Bullock signed with the Tampa Bay Buccaneers as an undrafted free agent in May 2025.
-During the 2025 preseason he registered notable plays, including a 12-yard sack against Pittsburgh on August 16, 2025.
+After going undrafted in the 2025 NFL draft, Bullock signed with the Tampa Bay Buccaneers as an undrafted free agent on May 9, 2025.
+During the preseason, he registered notable plays, including a 12-yard sack against the Pittsburgh Steelers on August 16.
+In Week 16 against the Carolina Panthers, he committed a dead-ball unnecessary roughness penalty, causing the Buccaneers to start a critical fourth quarter drive at their 10-yard line.
+On January 2, 2026, Bullock was waived.

+Indianapolis Colts

+On January 5, 2026, Bullock was claimed off waivers by the Indianapolis Colts.
+On May 7, Bullock was waived by the Colts.

+Tampa Bay Buccaneers (second stint)

+On May 8, 2026, Bullock was claimed off waivers by the Tampa Bay Buccaneers.
+He was waived on August 29.

 Personal life

 Bullock's younger brother, Alex, has played wide receiver at Nebraska.